-- Acting in the same way as the chain-breaking antioxidant Vitamin E, scavenging free radicals and breaking them apart so they can be transported out of your body as waste.16
+- Boosts the breaking apart of free radicals so they can be transported out of your body as waste.16

 A primary reason why curcumin is thought to be a powerful ally s that it has the ability to seek out certain types of molecules in your body and inhibit them.17

 One of these molecules is nuclear factor (NF)-kB, which is activated by environmental pollutants, cigarette smoke, certain types of bacteria, causing viruses, stress on a physical, psychological and chemical level, and other disease-causing factors.
 Curcumin has been shown to block NF-kB activation.

 What’s more, curcumin has been shown to inhibit or blockade other substances including platelet-activating factor, prostaglandin E2, and others.18

 Curcumin & Chronic Disease

 There is a TON of research on curcumin.
 Did you know it supports healthy inflammation levels, optimal cognitive function, your cardiovascular system, and overall health even if you’re dealing with a chronic illness such as autoimmune disease and arthritis?
 Let’s go deeper.

 Curcumin directly supports maintenance of your body’s immune system.
 This means it could be a key substance for you to explore if you’re struggling with multiple sclerosis, inflammatory bowel disease, or another autoimmune condition.